handy0102/cse15l-lab-report/labreport.md

 ![Image](command2.png)
 ![Image](commandexit.png)

-`pwd` seems to give us the file path.
-I have no idea was `ls -lat` does. `exit` cancels the connection.
+`pwd` seems to give us the file path. `ls -lat` lists all the files but with more information including time of edit, size, and user acess. `exit` cancels the connection.